An ominous play set in a cruel world of dark realism, an acknowledged masterpiece from one of the twentieth century’s most significant writers.

 Harry Hope’s Saloon is a waterfront bar full of life’s failures.
 They exist barely, living on the knowledge that love is a chimera and despair is perpetual; that the desires they cultivate of an impossible future are only ever pipe dreams, because the only thing to look forward to is death.
 And then one day Hickey walks in with his own personal brand of hope, and his urge to make them face the truth.

-This edition includes a full introduction, biographical sketch and chronology.
+This edition of The Iceman Cometh includes a full introduction, biographical sketch and chronology.